Central Punjab cricket team

-Central Punjab is a domestic cricket team in Pakistan representing the northern and central parts of the Punjab province.
-It competes in domestic first-class, List A and T20 cricket competitions, namely the Quaid-e-Azam Trophy, Pakistan Cup and National T20 Cup.
-The team is operated by the Central Punjab Cricket Association.
+Central Punjab was a domestic cricket team in Pakistan representing the northern and central parts of the Punjab province.
+It competed in domestic first-class, List A and T20 cricket competitions, namely the Quaid-e-Azam Trophy, Pakistan Cup and National T20 Cup.
+The team was operated by the Central Punjab Cricket Association.

 History

 The team was introduced as a part of a new domestic structure introduced by the Pakistan Cricket Board (PCB) on 31 August 2019.
 On 3 September 2019, PCB confirmed the inaugural squad for the team.
 Babar Azam was announced as the captain of the team.

 2019/20 season

 Central Punjab won the Quaid-e-Azam Trophy, defeating Northern by an innings and 16 runs in the final.
 The team was eliminated in the group stage of the National T20 Cup.
-The Pakistan Cup was cancelled this season due to the Covid-19 pandemic.
+The Pakistan Cup was cancelled this season due to the COVID-19 pandemic.

 2020/21 season

 The team came back from a bad start in defence of the Quaid-e-Azam Trophy to win five successive matches and reach the final.
 The final against Khyber Pakhtunkhwa resulted in a tie, and they were declared joint winners.
 The team again struggled in the limited overs formats, finishing in fourth and fifth place respectively in the Pakistan Cup and National T20 Cup.